December 11, 2022

 Site Recovery Workflows

 NAKIVO Backup & Replication provides its clients with an exclusive feature of Site Recovery (SR).
 By creating an SR job (workflow), you are able to arrange actions and conditions into an automated algorithm to deal with a DR scenario of any complexity level.
 The actions and conditions which can be included in an SR job are the following: start/stop VMs; failover/failback VMs; run/stop/enable/disable jobs; wait; etc. You can create multiple SR jobs, with each of them having a specific purpose and use case.
 All you need is to configure an SR workflow which can be executed automatically, which would ensure 24/7 availability of your virtual environment.

 Building and operating in a virtual environment would be impossible without a reliable and efficient virtualization platform, such as VMware and Hyper-V. Before deciding which platform to choose for conducting your business operations, consider the differences in VMware and Hyper-V management, architecture, licensing, scalability, and backup integration as well as what advantages each has.

 Moreover, ensure that your virtualization platform can be seamlessly integrated with the data-protection solution that you use.
-NAKIVO Backup & Replication is a fast, reliable, and cost-effective data-protection software, which equips you with a full-fledged DR toolset designed for dealing with security risks and threats, and minimizing data loss.
+NAKIVO Backup & Replication is a fast, reliable, and cost-effective VM backup solution, which also equips you with a full-fledged DR toolset designed for dealing with security risks and threats, and minimizing data loss.
 NAKIVO Backup & Replication can be seamlessly integrated with VMware and Hyper-V environments, thus allowing you to enjoy the benefits that both platforms provide to the fullest extent.